 Ph: (509) 626-9963

-We have established clinical, collegial, professional, and education-focused relationships with a diverse set of sites.
-Providence Sacred Heart Medical Center – our sponsoring institution – provides the setting for inpatient, emergency and consultation liaison psychiatry experience.
-Eastern State Hospital is a unique State Psychiatric Hospital setting in which residents do inpatient and forensic psychiatry.
-The Veterans Administration Medical Center provides rotations in neurology and neuropsychology, as well as elective experiences in evidence-based psychotherapies.
-We partner with Gonzaga University to provide therapy to both undergraduate and graduate students in an expanding university health system.
-We have close collaboration with Frontier Behavioral Health – a community mental health clinic – for outpatient child and adolescent training and geriatric psychiatry.
+We have established clinical, collegial, and professional and education focused relationships with a diverse set of sites.
+Providence Sacred Heart Medical Center, our sponsoring institution provides the setting for inpatient, emergency and consultation liaison psychiatry experience.
+Eastern State Hospital is a unique State Psychiatric Hospital setting in which residents do inpatient, geriatric and forensic psychiatry.
+The Veterans Administration Medical Center provides rotations in neurology and neuropsychology, as well as elective experiences in evidence based psychotherapies.
+We partner with Gonzaga University to provide therapy and primary care psychiatry to both undergraduate and graduate students in an expanding University Health system.
+We have close collaboration with Frontier Behavioral Health, a Community Mental Health Clinic for outpatient child and adolescent training and elective rotations.

 Spokane has a mature Graduate Medical Education department which oversees residency programs in Family and Internal Medicine, Radiology, Transitional Medicine and Rural Family Medicine.
-This enables residents to form a close-knit educational community with fellow residents, as well as trainees in Pharmacy (Washington State University), Social Work (Eastern Washington University) and Physical and Occupation therapy (EWU).
+This enables residents to form a close knit educational community with fellow residents, as well as trainees in Pharmacy (WSU), Social Work (EWU) and Physical and Occupation therapy (EWU).
 We have a state of the art, interprofessional clinic, designed and built specifically as a training clinic for medical education on campus at Washington State University, The Spokane Teaching Health Clinic.
 This fully integrated clinic is fulfilling its two main aims; a focus on excellence in clinical care, and true integration in primary care specialties embedded with pharmacy, legal aid, physical and occupational therapy, social work, and on site laboratory services, and imaging.

 Spokane is truly a rapidly expanding center of medical education.
-There is a thriving university district, two community colleges, two private universities, and three state universities, with a new medical school at Washington State University welcoming its inaugural class in August 2017.
+There is a thriving university district, two community colleges, two private universities, and three State Universities, with a new medical school at Washington State University.

 Why choose Spokane for psychiatry residency training?
-Frankly, we believe that we have been training and will continue to train excellent clinicians who have a well-rounded set of skills that enable them to transition into independent practice or to pursue a variety of fellowships.
-Our smaller-city size and community focused training allows for a more personal feel, balances independence and maturing skills with support, allows for a responsive feedback model and changes nimbly to respond to a rapidly emerginghealthcare delivery system.
+Frankly, we believe that we have been, and continue to train excellent clinicians, who have a well-rounded set of skills that enable them to transition into independent practice or to pursue a variety of fellowships.
+Our smaller city size and community focused training allows for a more personal feel, balances independence and maturing skills with support, allows for a responsive feedback model and changes nimbly to respond to a rapidly emerging healthcare delivery system.

 Tanya Keeble, MD